 “By having a better understanding of the various hormones in your body, you can make informed decisions about behaviors and patterns that could be contributing to challenges in your weight-loss journey,” notes Dr. Gretchen San Miguel, chief medical officer for Medi-Weightloss.

 Luckily, the recommendations for sustainable weight loss and hormonal balance are relatively similar.
 “If you are looking to lose weight, it’s important to know the same foods that help you maintain a healthy weight also help balance the hormones associated with fat storage, increased appetite and weight gain,” says Rueven.

-Here are three hormones that play a role in weight regulation and how you can get them to work with you.
+Here are some of the key hormones that play a role in weight regulation and how you can get them to work with you:

-Produced by fat cells, leptin signals to the brain how much fat is in the body, explains Dr. Scott Isaacs, medical director of Atlanta Endocrine Associates.
-When leptin levels are low, you tend to feel hungry, and when leptin levels are high, you tend to feel full.
+Produced by fat cells, leptin signals to the brain how much fat is in the body, Isaacs explains.
+When leptin levels are low, you tend to feel hungry; when leptin levels are high, you tend to feel full.

 Hormone hack: Some research suggests physical activity can help manage leptin levels.
 Although any exercise may help, resistance training appears to be more efficient at reducing leptin levels, according to a recent review of studies on overweight and obese middle-aged adults published in PLOS One.
 As a bonus, being more active can also help you lose weight.

 Sleep is also key.
 “Leptin is made in your sleep.
 That’s one reason people with sleep deprivation are hungrier,” Isaacs explains.
-Research has demonstrated both acute and chronic sleep deprivation decrease leptin levels, so make good sleep habits a priority.
+Research has demonstrated both acute and chronic sleep deprivation decrease leptin levels, so make good sleep habits — like putting away phones 30 minutes before bed and keeping the room a cool 65ºF (18ºC) — a priority.